Ericazzzzzz/Erica-Low/README.md

-# Erica Low - Data Science Portfolio
+💼 Welcome to My Data Science Portfolio

-Welcome to my data science portfolio!
-I am a biomedical science graduate pursuing an MSc in data science and artificial intelligence at Queen Mary University of London.
-My portfolio showcases my journey in data science and bioinformatics, with projects involving Python, SQL, machine learning, and data visualization.
+Hello! 👋 I am a biomedical science graduate pursuing an MSc in data science and artificial intelligence at Queen Mary University of London.
+I'm thrilled to showcase my journey through the world of data science and machine learning.
+This portfolio is a reflection of my passion for uncovering insights from data and building impactful solutions.

 ## 📫 Contact Information
 - **Email**: ezwk676@gmail.com